noahehall/theBookOfNoah/0current/aws/exams/services/containers/elasticContainerService.md

 - highly scalable and integrates with third party schedulers and aws services
 - schedules placement across managed clusters
+- (re)start containers with simple api calls
+- fetch cluster state from a centralized service
+- schedule the placement of containers across ec2 clusters based on resource needs, isolation policies and availability requirements

 ### pricing

+- pay for what you provision
+- billed for task level CPU and memory
+- per-second billing, one minute minimum

 ## terms